Larvacean: Use as a model species

-The recent development of techniques for expressing foreign genes in Oikopleura dioica, which unlike all other known larvaceans have separate sexes instead of being a protandric hermaphrodite, has led to the advancement of this species as a model organism for the study of gene regulation, chordate evolution, and development.
+The dioecious Oikopleura dioica is the only larvacean species that has successfully been cultured in laboratory.
+The ease of cultivation, combined with extremely small genome size and recent development of techniques for expressing foreign genes in O. dioica, has led to the advancement of this species as a model organism for the study of gene regulation, chordate evolution, developmental biology, and ecology.